 The DR02 can also start and stop protected recordings.
-Simply press the emergency button when you want to start recording, and press it again when you're done.
+Simply press the emergency button when you want to start recording and press it again when you're done.
 This is great if you come across an amazing sunset and want to make sure a recording of it gets protected from overwriting.

-No Built-in Wi-Fi
+No Built-in WiFi

 This, as we said, before, is pretty much the only major downside to the DR02.
-Most of the other high-quality cameras (like the Vantrue N2 Pro Uber Dual, the Roav A1, and even the budget YI Dash) offer this feature.
-However, in the grand scheme of things we don't think lacking the ability to instantly and wireless beam clips to a phone will be that much of a limitation for most people.
-The main purpose of such a feature is quickly sharing clips on social media, but unless your morning commute takes you through the Serengeti, it's likely the instances of your dash cam capturing an instagram worthy clip will be few and far between.
-Having to find a computer to plug a microSD card on the few occasions this doesn't happen won't be too laborious.
+Most other high-quality cameras offer this feature.
+However, in the grand scheme of things we don't think lacking the ability to instantly and wirelessly beam clips to a phone will be that much of a limitation for most people.
+The main purpose of such a feature is quickly sharing clips on social media, but unless your morning commute takes you through the Serengeti, it's likely the instances of your dash cam capturing an Instagram-worthy clip will be few and far between.
+Having to find a computer to plug in a micro SD card on the few occasions this doesn't happen won't be too laborious.
 However, if your social media game is on point and your legions of followers want timely updates of what's happening in your life, you are going to want built-in WiFi.

 The DR02 gets an A+ for control and menu design, but a C for screen size.

 Thanks to a clever design, the DR02 is the least conspicuous of all the cameras we tested.
-If you tend to be annoyed seeing objjects in your periphery while driving, this is the camera for you.
+If you tend to be annoyed seeing objects in your periphery while driving, this is the camera for you.

-The DR02's slim profile is also helped by the use of an adhesive mount.
-Adhesives allow the mounts to be small while still providing the same amount of stability as a much larger suction cup mount.
+The slim profile of the DR02 is also helped by the use of an adhesive mount.
+Adhesives allow the mounts to be small while still providing the same amount of stability as a much larger suction cup.
 The camera easily removes from the mount if you don't want to display your camera in the windshield while the car is parked.
 We know some people may not like the idea of putting a semi-permanent fixture on their windshield, and if you want to be able to move the camera quickly from car to car an adhesive mount certainly isn't ideal.
 However, after removing multiple adhesive mounts from our testing car we can attest that, while not exactly easy to remove, they don't leave any unsightly markings on the windshield after the application of some mineral spirits.

 The AUKEY DR02 is both one of the best performing and most reasonably priced dash cams currently available, and would be our first recommendation to most people shopping for a dash cam.